 Horse Stable

-Such a great little toy – we’ve had this for years.
 Eight little horses in a stable and it is just simple fun.
-These horses are used all over my house and in all sorts of play, then put away easily in their stable holder.
+This toy has been beloved at our house for the last 7 years.
+These horses are in use constantly and in all sorts of play, then put away easily in their stable holder.

 Gifts to pair with the horse stable: